 As stated above, you will become eligible to apply for citizenship in as little as two years after your arrival in the country.
 You can find a complete list of all the requirements directly on the government site as well as details regarding the application process.
 As an Argentine citizen, you will be eligible to travel to a large number of countries visa-free, including the EU and Russia, as well as live and work in nearly every South American countries.
-As an added bonus, Argentina is not on any tax black list making its passport even more valuable.
-Do note that for your application to be accepted, you will have to prove that you spent at least 183 days in-country per year during the two year period.
-If you do not plan on meeting this requirement, you can still apply for permanent residency after three years of residency (there is no requirement for it other than having held a resident visa for three years).
+As an added bonus, Argentina is not on any tax blacklist making its passport even more valuable.
+Do note that for your application to be accepted, you will have to prove that you spent at least 183 days in-country every year during the two year period.
+If you do not plan on meeting this requirement, you can still apply for permanent residency after three years of residency (there are no requirements for it other than having held a resident visa for three years).

 If there is a major drawback to Argentina, it is its taxation system.
 Rates tend to be very high, most types of income are liable, everything is very bureaucratic and few deductions exist.
 Tax residency is easy to acquire but quite a bit harder to lose (you need to acquire another and prove it).
 You can also expect to be taxed on your worldwide income with no easy way out as Argentina has implemented all CRS protocols.
 A workaround is to register as a resident of Tierra del Fuego (a de facto tax haven within Argentina) but obviously not everyone will enjoy living in place this remote, not to mention the weather.

 Powerful tax strategies